 Circles is an after school program that was originally created to show young women the wide variety of careers available to them.
 Over the past few years, it has retained that focus while adjusting to the students’ suggestions and interests.
 Now the club includes activities that focus on leadership development, civic-mindedness, women’s health, and self-expression.

 There are many leaders in Omaha with varying identities and expertise who have stories to share.
 Circles coaches make an impact by bringing new conversations to the table that reflect their unique experiences and by engaging students in meaningful activities.
 If you’re interested in becoming a Circles coach or know someone who might be, please click here.

 Building young civic leaders means taking action.
 Street Teams offer exposure to community betterment projects that support learning standards as well as critical learning, civil discourse and civic leadership skills.
 These projects also compel students to reflect upon their impacts.

 Currently based at Omaha’s McMillan, Marrs, and Morton middle schools, Street Teams engage communities with student-driven service learning and experiential learning.
 This includes STEM, social-emotional learning, the arts, and health and wellness.
 Through it all, youth learn to master the personal skills needed for strong citizenship.

 In today’s fast-paced information world, the ability to think critically, communicate clearly, and ascertain the veracity of information is vital.
-Journalism 2020 helps develop these essential skills in a controlled, safe way.
+Voices For Truth helps develop these essential skills in a controlled, safe way.
 Students learn the technological skills to create and publish podcasts, weblogs, and news stories along different kinds of media platforms.
-Along the way, they gain valuable exposure to new concepts and ideas, to different opinions and perspectives, to a range of information styles and apporaches.
+Along the way, they gain valuable exposure to new concepts and ideas, to different opinions and perspectives, to a range of information styles and approaches.

-Currently based at Omaha’s Marrs Magnet Middle School, Journalism 2020 helps build the foundation for the next generation of critical thinkers and truth-seekers.
+Currently based at Omaha’s Monroe Middle School, Voices For Truth helps build the foundation for the next generation of critical thinkers and truth-seekers.